thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/408-1-07-Stampeding-Elk-Herd.markdown

 flavor: "The Atarka use them not just for food, but also to clear away snow, trees, and enemy forces."
 ---

-<em>Formidable</em> â€” Whenever Stampeding Elk Herd attacks, if creatures you control have total power 8 or greater, creatures you control gain trample until end of turn.
+<em>Formidable</em> - Whenever Stampeding Elk Herd attacks, if creatures you control have total power 8 or greater, creatures you control gain trample until end of turn.